ungoogled-software/ungoogled-chromium/docs/building.md

 # Building ungoogled-chromium

+**NOTICE (2019-03-22): Not all platforms are updated yet.
+If your platform is not updated yet, please use the instructions and code in tag 72.0.3626.122-2**

 To build ungoogled-chromium, please consult [the repository for your supported platform (links here)](platforms.md).

 If your platform is not supported, or you want to customize your own build, you may have a look at the example below and the code for supported platforms.